Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Join us for a unique, in-depth experience that connects livestock care with fiber education from pasture to product.
 This immersive, four-part series follows the journey of a sheep from birth to adulthood.
 Participants will explore the life cycle of a lamb, gaining a deeper understanding of its growth, care and the development of its fleece.
 We'll culminate by attending our shearing event that will include a live demonstration, allowing students to observe and learn what happens to the wool through the steps of processing.
 Each session combines hands-on activities with guided discussion, weaving together animal husbandry with the science and art of wool.
 Meets Sundays 4/26, 6/28, 8/30, 10/25, and Saturday 11/21.

-Homeschool Drop-off Series: Farm Life Cycles
+Homeschool Drop-off Series: Farm Frenzy

-Homeschool Drop-off Series: Spring on the Farm
+Homeschool Drop-off Series: The Science of Spring

 Homeschool Drop-off: Farm to Fiber Art